unoplatform/uno/doc/articles/features/custom-fonts.md

 ## Custom Fonts Notes

-Please note that some custom fonts need the `FontFamily` and `FontWeight` properties to be set at the same time in order to work properly on `TextBlock`, `Runs` and for styles Setters.
+Please note that some custom fonts need the `FontFamily` and `FontWeight` properties to be set at the same time in order to work properly on `TextBlock`, `Runs`, and for styles Setters.
 If that's your case, here are some examples of code:

 ```xml